Thursday, November 16, 2017

 - Building a semantic application using SPARQL, SHACL, and R2RML

 - How does governance work for ontologies and semantic solutions?

-Mark Ouska is an Enterprise Agile Data Strategist and Ontologist with nearly 30 years of professional information management experience in Enterprise Business Data Architecture.
+Mark Ouska is an Enterprise Agile Data Strategist and Ontologist with nearly 35 years of professional information management experience in Enterprise Business Data Architecture.
 He's an Enterprise Data Strategy expert focused on data leadership and enterprise information management strategy development.
-He's demonstrated success recruiting key cross-functional business segments to participate in accurate technical articulation and execution of business data goals and objectives.
-He has proven expertise extracting business data requirements, developing relationships, and evolving models that execute the enterprise data vision.
-Public and private-sector leadership experience implementing solutions that are willingly adopted by technical staff, critical business leadership and championed by VP and C-Level constituents.
-Experience in multiple industries including Pharmaceutical Research, Retail, Health Care, Financial Services, Consulting, Criminal Justice, Insurance, Natural Resources, Petrochemicals, and Software Development.
+He's demonstrated success recruiting key cross-functional business segments to participate in the accurate technical articulation and execution of business data goals and objectives.
+He has proven expertise in extracting business data requirements, developing relationships, and evolving models that execute the enterprise data vision.
+He has public and private-sector leadership experience implementing solutions that are willingly adopted by technical staff, critical business leadership, and championed by VP and C-Level constituents.
+He has experience in multiple industries, including Pharmaceutical Research, Retail, Health Care, Financial Services, Consulting, Criminal Justice, Insurance, Natural Resources, Petrochemicals, and Software Development.